lisahuang2/housing_data_ML/README.md

 ##

-Files included in this repository:
+Data files in this repository:

 - "kc_house_data.csv" - the data set on which the analyses and modeling were conducted

 - "king county housing column reference.docx" - document containing a description of each of the variables in the data set

+##

+Image files of visualizations in this repository:

+- "plot1 - geographic map of houses.png"
+- "plot2 - correlation plot.png"
+- "plot3 - distribution of price.png"

 ##